cartpauj/php-constants-manager/readme.txt

 * Create fallback constants for different environments
 * Document constant purposes with built-in descriptions
 * Audit all constants in your WordPress installation
+* Backup constants to CSV files for migration between sites
+* Import constants in bulk from properly formatted CSV files

 == Installation ==